CMU-Perceptual-Computing-Lab/openpose/doc/advanced/demo_advanced.md

 - DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g., number of current frame and people).
 It does not affect the pose rendering.");
 - DEFINE_int32(display,                   -1,             "Display mode: -1 for automatic selection; 0 for no display (useful if there is no X server and/or to slightly speed up the processing if visual output is not required); 2 for 2-D display; 3 for 3-D display (if `--3d` enabled); and 1 for both 2-D and 3-D display.");

-15. Command Line Inteface Verbose
+15. Command Line Interface Verbose
 - DEFINE_double(cli_verbose,              -1.f,           "If -1, it will be disabled (default).
 If it is a positive integer number, it will print on the command line every `verbose` frames.
 If number in the range (0,1), it will print the progress every `verbose` times the total of frames.");

 16. Result Saving